Saturday, August 16, 2025

 "WHADDAYA SAYYYYY!"

 This game has a really good training stage to show you the ropes.
 I like that it gets all of the tutorials out of the way in this one stage... as it should be.
-There's no need for games to baby the player in the actual game when they can just put a separate training stage in.
+There's no need for games to baby the player in the actual game when they can just put a separate training stage in for people who want practice.
 I wish more modern games got this.

 This is new.
 "All-range mode" lets you fly anywhere you want within a given area.
-Rather than consist exclusively of rail levels, this game takes full advantage of the N64 processor.
+Rather than consist exclusively of rail levels, this game takes full advantage of the N64 processor to give us the potential for actual 3D aerial dogfights.

 Also, this game features LOTS OF STORY!